lvanderdonk/Flimbolevels/README.md

 The editor exists of 2 main modes.
 * Character editor
 * Level editor

+Below are the options of the editor.
+Take care of the capital keyboard options.

 Functions (keyboard options) in character editor.
 * s = In characterset left